nfa1/LeetMigo/README.md

 ## Testimonials

-> "LeetMigo helped me land a job at a FAANG company with its rigorous mock interviews and detailed feedback." - **Aubrey Graham**
+> "LeetMigo helped me land a job at a FAANG company with its rigorous mock interviews and detailed feedback." - **A. Graham**

 > "The real-time feedback feature is a game-changer!
-It really helped me understand my weaknesses." - **Kendrick Lamar**
+It really helped me understand my weaknesses." - **K. Lamar**

 ## Contributing